(& How to Prevent Most of Them)

 21. Obstructing Ballot Drop-off

-In 2020, after Republicans failed to ban drop-off boxes entirely, Texas Gov. Abbot decreed that counties cannot offer more than one drop box location.
+Georgia’s 2021 voting law may not only reduce the number of ballot drop boxes in metropolitan Atlanta by 75%, but will restrict access to drop boxes during non-business hours.
+In 2020, after Republicans failed to ban drop-off boxes entirely in Texas, Gov. Abbot forbid counties from offering more than one drop box location.
 For context, the Democratic stronghold of Harris County (including Houston), is nearly 50% larger than Rhode Island.
 Multiple state bills have been introduced in 2021 to ban drop boxes entirely.
-Learn more about tactics used in 2020 and ballot drop-off laws from the Healthy Elections Project.
+See the Healthy Elections Project for more on drop-off voting and this report on 2020 tactics to obstruct it.

 22. Signature Challenges on Mail-In Ballots